Clara® Probe 1-Step Mix

 Storage

-On arrival, products should be stored between -30 and -15°C. If stored correctly the kit will retain full activity for 12 months.
+On arrival, products should be stored between -30 °C and -20 °C. If stored correctly the kit will retain full activity until the indicated expiry date.

 Instrument Compatibility